-I appreciate the opportunity to come before you to share my views and I hope we can all work together for better public transportation services for the low-income citizens of Oahu.
+I appreciate the opportunity to come before you to share my views and again I strongly disagree on raising any type of fees at this time during the pandemic and economic crisis, etc. I hope we can all work together for better Handi-Van services to the disabled citizens of Oahu and consider a future fee hike at a later time.